-- type.
-Each table can either have 'set', 'ordered\set' or 'bag' semantics.
-Note: currently 'ordered\set' is not supported for 'disc\only\copies'.
-If a table is of type 'set' it means that each key leads to either one or zero records.
+• type.
+Each table can have set, ordered\set, or bag semantics.
+Notice that currently ordered\set is not supported for disc\only\copies.

+If a table is of type set, each key leads to either one or zero records.

 If a new item is inserted with the same key as an existing record, the old record is overwritten.
-On the other hand, if a table is of type 'bag', each key can map to several records.
-However, all records in type bag tables are unique, only the keys may be duplicated. - record\name.
+However, if a table is of type bag, each key can map to several records.
+All records in type bag tables are unique, only the keys can be duplicated.

+- record\name.
 All records stored in a table must have the same name.
-You may say that the records must be instances of the same record type. - ram\copies A table can be replicated on a number of Erlang nodes.
-The ram\copies property specifies a list of Erlang nodes where RAM copies are kept.
+The records must be instances of the same record type. - ram\copies.
+A table can be replicated on a number of Erlang nodes.
+Property ram\copies specifies a list of Erlang nodes where RAM copies are kept.
 These copies can be dumped to disc at regular intervals.
-However, updates to these copies are not written to disc on a transaction basis. - disc\copies The disc\copies property specifies a list of Erlang nodes where the table is kept in RAM as well as on disc.
-All updates of the table are performed on the actual table and are also logged to disc.
-If a table is of type disc\copies at a certain node, it means that the entire table is resident in RAM memory as well as on disc.
-Each transaction performed on the table is appended to a LOG file as well as written into the RAM table. - disc\only\copies Some, or all, table replicas can be kept on disc only.
-These replicas are considerably slower than the RAM based replicas. - index This is a list of attribute names, or integers, which specify the tuple positions on which Mnesia shall build and maintain an extra index table. - local\content When an application requires tables whose contents is local to each node, local\content tables may be used.
-The name of the table is known to all Mnesia nodes, but its contents is unique on each node.
+However, updates to these copies are not written to disc on a transaction basis. - disc\copies.
+This property specifies a list of Erlang nodes where the table is kept in RAM and on disc.
+All updates of the table are performed in the actual table and are also logged to disc.
+If a table is of type disc\copies at a certain node, the entire table is resident in RAM memory and on disc.
+Each transaction performed on the table is appended to a LOG file and written into the RAM table. - disc\only\copies.
+Some, or all, table replicas can be kept on disc only.
+These replicas are considerably slower than the RAM-based replicas. - index.
+This is a list of attribute names, or integers, which specify the tuple positions on which Mnesia is to build and maintain an extra index table. - local\content.
+When an application requires tables whose contents are local to each node, local\content tables can be used.
+The table name is known to all Mnesia nodes, but its content is unique on each node.
 This means that access to such a table must be done locally.
-Set the local\content field to true if you want to enable the local\content behavior.
-The default is false.

-- majority This attribute can be either true or false (default is false).
+Set field local\content to true to enable the local\content behavior.
+Default is false. - majority.
+This attribute is true or false; default is false.
 When true, a majority of the table replicas must be available for an update to succeed.
-Majority checking can be enabled on tables with missioncritical data, where it is vital to avoid inconsistencies due to network splits. - snmp Each (set based) Mnesia table can be automatically turned into an SNMP ordered table as well.
+Majority checking can be enabled on tables with mission-critical data, where it is vital to avoid inconsistencies because of network splits.

+- snmp.
+Each (set-based) Mnesia table can be automatically turned into a Simple Network Management Protocol (SNMP) ordered table as well.
 This property specifies the types of the SNMP keys. - attributes.
 The names of the attributes for the records that are inserted in the table.

-See mnesia: create\table/2 about the complete set of table properties and their details.
+For information about the complete set of table properties and their details, see mnesia:create\table/2.

-This document uses a table of persons to illustrate various examples.
+This Reference Manual uses a table of persons to illustrate various examples.
 The following record definition is assumed: